 Diversity – The project will support the diverse arts and cultural traditions of local communities, enriching and promoting their uniqueness and cultural diversity

 Young people – The project will enable and encourage young people (under 18) to engage with and actively participate in the arts.

-Funding will be open for the first round of the 2015/2016 year, in August 2015.
-For more information please contact Council’s CCS administrator Annie van der Plas on 0800 727 059, or download a brochure.
+Applications are now open for the first round of funding for the 2015/2016 year - August 2015.
+Applications must be in Council’s hands no later than 4.30 pm on Friday 28 August 2015.
+For more information please contact Council’s CCS administrator Paula Guy Stuve on 0800 727 059, or download a brochure.

 Applications for Contracts for Service and Discretionary Grants are now closed.
-Please click here for advertisment
+Please click here for advertisement

 Applications to the Mangawhai Endowment Lands Account (MELA) closed 12 December 2014 and funding will be allocated at a Committee meeting to be held February 2015. (see below for further information)

 Applications to the Mayoral Fund and Licence to Occupy can be applied for any time of the year.

 Kaipara District Council has allocated money and made it available to the community to support projects that will enhance the Kaipara District community.